Basics of Pool Water Saturation Index

 Alkalinity

-Alkalinity is purely used as a tool to assist in keeping your pH levels steady and avoid any fluctuating.
+Alkalinity is purely used as a tool to help keep pH levels steady and avoid fluctuation.
 The ideal pool alkalinity is between 80 and 120 ppm.

 You should test your alkalinity before your pH because of its ability to assist.
 High alkalinity levels are needed to adequately resist changes to the pH levels.